Install and configure ISC CertAgent for Linux

 Hit Enter to confirm that the required directories are specified in the LD_LIBRARY_PATH variable.

-Next you'll be required to scroll through the license agreement and then accept it.
+Next, you must scroll through the license agreement and then accept it.

 At the following prompt, be sure to select option number one.